- About the PharmD

 When will I be interviewed?

 Interviews are by invitation only.
-They are scheduled from late January through mid-February and are held at UCSF.
+They are held in January at UCSF.
 We begin emailing invitations in mid-December.
 The invitations will include instructions for accepting or declining the offer.
-All applicants are notified of their application status by the end of January.

 Do I have to be interviewed?